Paulson & Co.

-Paulson & Co., Inc. is an investment management company based in Palm Beach, FL.
+Paulson & Co., Inc. is an investment management company based in Palm Beach, Florida, US.
 Previously, it was a hedge fund established by John Paulson in 1994.
+Since 2020, the firm has operated as a family office managing Paulson's personal wealth.
 Specializing in "global mergers, event arbitrage, and credit strategies", the firm had a relatively low profile on Wall Street until its hugely successful bet against the subprime mortgage market in 2007.

 At one time the company had offices in London and Dublin.

 History

 Early years

 Paulson & Co.
 Inc. was established by John Paulson, its founder and president, in 1994.

 Paulson has invested in a number of undervalued companies that are acquisition targets, aiming to increase the bid price on these companies as a large shareholder.
-In 1997, Paulson, which owned a 6.2% stake in Washington National Corp., opposed PennCorp Financial Group Inc.'s $400 million deal to takeover Washington National, calling the terms of the deal "inadequate".
+In 1997, Paulson, which owned a 6.2% stake in Washington National Corp., opposed PennCorp Financial Group Inc.'s $400 million deal to take over Washington National, calling the terms of the deal "inadequate".
 This holding out paid off when another suitor, Conseco Inc., purchased Washington National for $410 million.